MistaVikz/GHG-Port/README.md

 ### Known Issues

 The project correlation matrix is constructed from manually assigned technology and country correlations, which can lead to issues with positive semi-definiteness.
 If the correlation matrix is not positive semi-definite, the simulation will fail.
 This is a known limitation of the current implementation, and users should be aware of this potential issue when using the tool.

+### Output
+The project produces one Excel file as output: Portfolio_Simulation_Results.xlsx.
+This file is stored in a timestamped directory within the /output subdirectory.
+The directory is created at runtime and its name is in the format YYYYMMDD_HHMMSS, where YYYYMMDD is the date and HHMMSS is the time.

+Portfolio Simulation Results
+The Portfolio_Simulation_Results.xlsx file contains the results of the portfolio simulation.
+It has two worksheets:

+- Simulation Results: This worksheet contains the results of the simulation, including the year, offered volume, portfolio delivery, standard deviation, and delivery rate.
+- Yearly Portfolio: This worksheet contains the projects that were used in the simulation, including the year and project name.

 ### Generating a Random Portfolio